Taking payments online is a core requirement for most organisations and there are lots of options to choose from to fulfil your needs.

-Examples of different ways to take payments on a non-profit website
+Different ways to take payments on a non-profit website

 There’s more to taking payments than just a payment gateway.
 But there are loads of great resources out there to help you set things up quickly and easily.
-In this section we’ll guide you through some common scenarios.
+In this section, we’ll guide you through some common scenarios.

 Setting up an online shop

-There are lots of ways to setup an online shop, from using eBay to building your own.
+There are lots of ways to set up an online shop, from using eBay to building your own.
 But presenting your products and offering a checkout process is just half the work.
 To run a successful online shop you need to consider how you are going to fulfil your orders.

-For most small organisations and charities looking to sell a handful of items we recommend using a separate e-commerce platform that can easily integrate with your existing website.
+For most small organisations and charities looking to sell a handful of items, we recommend using a separate e-commerce platform that can easily integrate with your existing website.
 As opposed to building something yourself, this allows you to enable more features as your needs grow at very little extra cost.
 We think Shopify is a good system for this and it’s easy to embed products on your website.
-For guidance on how to setup a shopify account check out our post on how to sell items with Shopify on your charity website.
+For guidance on how to set up a Shopify account check out our post on how to sell items with Shopify on your charity website.

 For lots of charities, taking donations is one of the primary goals for their website.
 One really important thing to consider before getting distracted by the checkout process is how well you guide people to the start of the process.
 Our guide to content strategy talks a lot about the concept of user journeys and how to guide people to where you want them to go.
-You can point people offsite to a simple payment gateway such as PayPal or you can use a dedicate donation platform such as Just Giving.
+You can point people offsite to a simple payment gateway such as PayPal or you can use a dedicated donation platform such as Just Giving.
 A donation platform will make it easier for you to maintain the right ‘feel’ through the transaction and it may offer you better access to the data you’re interested in.
 It will also handle gift aid on your behalf which is a significant additional benefit.

-In our dedicated guide we review all the mainstream donation platforms and give you our recommendations for which we think are the best value for money.
+In our dedicated guide, we review all the mainstream donation platforms and give you our recommendations for which we think are the best value for money.